pdk/sudoku/channel-notes.md

 1. reading/writing a `nil` channel blocks forever
 2. closing a `nil` or closed channel causes a `panic`
+3. reading a closed channel returns the zero value
-3. reading/writing a closed channel causes a `panic` (see exception)
+4. writing a closed channel causes a `panic`

-Exception:
+How to read a potentially closed channel:

     myVar, ok := <- myChan

-This form of read will block until either a value is available, or the channel is closed.
+This will block until either a value is available, or the channel is closed.
 If we receive a value, `ok` will be true.
 If the channel was closed, `ok` will be false.

 ### multiplexing